sijan67/Exploring-the-MLP-Mixer-Architecture/README.md

 Hence, the experiments show that the MLP-Mixer model outperforms the CNN and simple MLP baselines, achieving state-of-the-art performance on the MNIST dataset.
 The ablation study reveals that both components of the MLP-Mixer model, channel mixing layer and token mixing layer, contributes towards the improvement of model's performance.

+# Code Citation

+The code for loading MNIST dataset and learning to train and validate on a simple MLP model was referred from : https://github.com/CSCfi/machine-learning-scripts/blob/master/notebooks/pytorch-mnist-mlp.ipynb